laurakond/Once-Upon-a-Time/README.md

 ### Features Left to Implement

 - The current gameplay set up only covers the first part of the pilot episode.
 Therefore, the next future feature will be implementing the second half of the game-play.
-The flowchart with a breakdown of steps is shown in [flowcharts](#flowcharts) section.
+The flowchart with a breakdown of steps is shown in the [flowcharts](#flowcharts) section.
 - Customise pronouns in the game text based on the gender data provide by the user at the start of the game.
 - Similarly, there is potential to implement the user's age to further customise the story-telling of the game.